<<< DIY Campervan Mini Projects

 What is a Shunt? | ||

 A shunt is an accurate, very low resistance resistor – in the order of 0.002 ohm – which is placed in-line in the negative cable from the battery, so that all the current going out of the battery (discharging) or into the battery (charging) must pass through it.
-The tiny voltage drop through the shunt due to its resistance is measurable, but so small that it does not have any impact on connected appliances..
+The tiny voltage drop through the shunt due to its resistance is measurable, but so small that it does not have any impact on connected appliances.
 Using Ohm’s Law (V = I x R) a calculation can be applied, based on the measured voltage drop (V) and the shunt resistance (R) to display the amount of current (I) going through the shunt.
-Make sure your shunt is rated to pass enough current (amps) to support all connected appliances, particularly if you are using an inverter.
-For a single 120Ah battery the Kings 500 Amp shunt is more than enough.
-(A 120Ah Lithium battery can only supply around 100 Amps of continuous current.) |
+Shunts used with battery monitors are specified with a maximum current rating.
+This is particularly relevant if you are using an inverter in a multi-battery environment.
+For use with a single 120Ah battery in a Battery Box, the Kings 500 Amp shunt is way more than enough.
+A 120Ah Lithium battery can only supply around 100 Amps of continuous current through a direct connection.
+Much less (30 Amps) through the fused cabling in a Battery Box. |

 Putting it all together….